craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Melee Weapons.md

 This Weapon must be used in both hands.

 #### Unwieldy
-When you use this Weapon to Attack a creature within 5' of you, you make that Attack at Disadvantage.
+When you use this Weapon to Attack an adjacent creature, you make that Attack at Disadvantage.

 #### Throwable
 This Weapon is designed to be throwable.